Tejesh147/Lotto-Map/README.md

 ## Notes

-You may notice a few bubbles around the world map in strange places... (a winning ticket sold in NEW ZEALAND!?!?)
+You may notice a few bubbles around the world map in strange places... (a winning ticket sold in NEW ZEALAND!?!?).

 To convert the address data into lat/long coordinates, I utilized the [Bing Maps API](https://www.microsoft.com/en-us/maps/choose-your-bing-maps-api) and batch geocoded all of the addresses.
 The service was pretty accurate and got the corrent location for almost all of the addresses, however there seems to be a few stragglers which you can find on the map if you zoom out.
 I could manually geocode the incorrect locations but I'll leave them for now.

 Just know that all the tickets sold *within the Ontario boundary* are actually correct!